Linux-Lite-Wiki/Init-Linux-Lite-wiki/index.md

 # Linux Lite Wiki

 Welcome to the Linux Lite Wiki.
 Use the navigation to explore detailed guides.

-Here's a comprehensive and publication-ready structure for a **Linux Lite Wiki**, ideal for beginners and intermediate users.
-It includes detailed pages, sub-sections, and examples wherever needed.
+Here's a comprehensive **Linux Lite Wiki**, ideal for beginners and intermediate users.

 ---